-The CTB helps residents transition from long-term care facilities back into a community setting.
-The program provides individuals with a clear pathway regarding available choices for long-term service and support options for those who would like to return home or to another residential setting in the community.
-Program staff work with the individual, the long-term care facility staff, family members, caregivers, guardians, community service providers, and others to ensure that transitioning individuals are connected to programs and services to help ensure the greatest level of independence possible in a community setting.
+The CTB helps residents currently living in a long-term care facility, transition back into a community setting.
+The program provides a clear understanding of available choices for long-term service and support options, for those who would like to return home or to another residential setting within the community.
+Program staff works with the individual, the long-term care facility staff, family members, caregivers, guardians, community service providers and others, to ensure that transitioning individuals are connected to programs and services that will assist in ensuring the greatest level of independence possible in a community setting.